-In this guide, we’re going over the basics of ring guards, including what they do and whether or not you need one to keep your ring in mint condition.
+In this guide, we’re going over the basics of ring guards, including what they do and whether or not you need one to keep your engagement ring in mint condition.

 What Are Ring Guards?